AsjidButt053/Weather-App/README.md

 ## 💡 Workflow

-1. Launch the application.
+1. Run the application.
 2. Enter the name of a city.
-3. Click the search button.
-4. The application sends a request to the weather API.
+3. The application sends a request to the weather API.
-5. Live weather information is displayed in the GUI.
+4. Live weather information is displayed in the terminal.
-6. Search for another city at any time.
+5. Search for another city if needed.

 ---